mcred/lambda-http-example/README.md

-# Lambda HTTP Router Experiment
+# Lambda HTTP Router Example

-This is a simple experiment to test the performance of a simple HTTP router using AWS Lambda.
+This is a simple example to test the performance of a simple HTTP router using AWS Lambda.

 ## Requirements
 * [go](https://golang.org/)